aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 ### Freedom

 The position gives me freedom - I am in charge of deciding what to work on.
-I don't have to work on boring and trivial tasks, like building ui forms, anymore.
-Instead, I focus on challenging, impactful, and full of learnings tasks where I can fully express my expertise and experience.
+I am no longer required to perform tedious tasks, like building ui forms.
+Instead, I focus on challenging, impactful, and full of learnings tasks that let me fully utilize my knowledge and experience.

 Nobody expects me to write code myself and deliver something every day.
-That gives me time and peace of mind for deep thinking and evaluation of different ideas, to be creative, and to also invest time in people, work more with them, which I have started to like.
+That gives me time and peace of mind for deep thinking and evaluation of different ideas, to be creative, to work more with people, and to invest my time in them.

 A dream job, isn't it?